TingleDinkle/sanity-orb/README.md

 Initally, I was gonna make an application that scrapes the internet and gives out the general mood of it, like a mood ring would.

 THE Internet Mood Ring.
-However, that idea wasn't feasible for me monetary-wise and time wise considering i'm still quite choppy on data handling.
-So I decided to learn about the frontend libs and make a truly beautiful orb out of it.
+However, I decided to put my own spin on this, and so indeed, The Internet Sanity Orb was created.

 ## Overview